 Best of all, RBC often puts on 30% or even 50% promotions for transferring points to their partner programs.
 For example, in their most recent promotion, you’d get a 50% bonus on any Avion points you transfer over to British Airways Avios.

 These can be some of highest value uses of RBC Avion points.
-If you signed up via the current 15,000 Avion points offer, for example, and transferred the points over to Avios during a 50% promotion, you’d get 22,500 Avios – good for five one-way short-haul flights or a one-way transatlantic flight between Toronto and Dublin.
+If you signed up via the current 35,000 Avion points offer, for example, and transferred the points over to Avios during a 50% promotion, you’d get 52,500 Avios – good for a whopping number of short-haul flights, or enough to make significant progress towards a multi-carrier ticket.
 That’s an incredible deal!

 The other way to use Avion points for travel is through their fixed value redemption program.
 Basically, depending on where you want to go, you can apply a certain number of points to your flight, with a maximum limit on the real-time ticket price.
 You don’t need to worry about award availability or anything – if there’s an open seat on a flight, it can be booked with Avion.

 As you can see, you can sometimes get good value out of this.
 For example, if you redeem 35,000 Avion points for a flight that costs $750 on-the-dot (excluding taxes and fees), you’ll get a value of 2.14 cents per point, which is not bad at all.

 The problem is that you’re limited to a value of roughly 2 cents per point on most of these redemptions (do the math and see).
 Also, this chart only applies to round-trip flights in economy class, so your potential uses can be rather limited.

 The RBC Visa Infinite Avion comes with pretty strong protection, as would be expected for a premium credit card: